Manual lymphatic drainage therapyBy Nigel Chua

 to and from the blood stream.

-During the process of moving and carrying these, our lymph at the same time is also cleaned and filtered, sort of like an active filter.
+During the process of moving and carrying these, our lymph at the same time is also cleaned and filtered, like an active filter.

-There is an estimated 500 to 600 lymph nodes in our body, and many of them cluster in our
+There is an estimated 500 to 600 lymph nodes in our body, and many of them cluster in the

-At any point in time, if ever any of the lymphatic pathways becomes congested, stuck or injured because of damage, THEN fluids and water will slowly build up and have fluid retention in our body parts and tissues.
+If any of the lymphatic pathways become congested, stuck or injured, fluids and water will slowly build up and cause fluid retention in our body parts and tissues.